Europe’s Social Welfare Net Shows Signs of Wear From Virus

 The latest job-loss figures from the U.S. Labor Department bring to 41 million the running total of Americans who have filed for unemployment benefits since the coronavirus shutdowns took hold in mid-March.

-Strong safety-net programs in many European countries are underwriting the wages of millions of workers and keeping them on the payroll instead of adding them to the ranks of the unemployed.
-But the limits are starting to show.
+Strong safety-net programs in many European countries have been underwriting the wages of millions of workers and keeping them on the payroll instead of adding them to the ranks of the unemployed.
+But the limits were starting to show.

-Even as it seeks a government loan from France, struggling carmaker Renault announced 15,000 job cuts worldwide as part of a 2 billion-euro cost-cutting plan over three years, as demand for cars has plunged around the globe.
+Even as it sought a government loan from France, struggling carmaker Renault announced 15,000 job cuts worldwide as part of a 2 billion-euro cost-cutting plan over three years, as demand for cars plunged around the globe.

 Renault said nearly 4,600 jobs will be cut in France and more than 10,000 in the rest of the world.

 Spanish workers took to the streets for a second day to protest the closure of three Barcelona plants.
-Hundreds of workers have surrounded at least four of Nissan’s car dealerships in or around the northeastern city, covering their windows with leaflets reading “Nissan betrays 25,000 families” and “We will keep fighting” among others.
+Hundreds of workers surrounded at least four Nissan car dealerships in or around the northeastern city, covering their windows with leaflets reading “Nissan betrays 25,000 families” and “We will keep fighting.”

-How different will depend on how leaders manage falling employment, lower consumption and the prospect of social unrest, he said.
+How different will depend on how leaders manage rising unemployment, lower consumption and the prospect of social unrest, he said.

+The 27 EU nations this week started discussing what was once unthinkable — the notion of the EU pooling debt and raising some 750 billion euros to fund the recovery from the pandemic.

+‘’European economies are suffering,'' EU Commission Vice President Margrethe Vestager said in Brussels. ‘’A lot of people are at risk of losing their jobs.
+Our lives and livelihoods still depend on us working together – not least, by pooling Europe’s resources, to help our economy get through this crisis. ‘’

-In New Zealand, health authorities have not found any new virus cases for a week.
-Of the 1,504 people who were infected, 22 have died but all but one of the rest have now recovered.
-The nation's borders remain closed, and staying virus-free when they eventually reopen poses a big challenge.
+In New Zealand, health authorities have reported no new virus cases for a week.
+Of the 1,504 people who were infected, 22 have died but all but one have now recovered.
+The nation's borders remain closed, and staying virus-free when they reopen poses a big challenge.

-Most cases in India are concentrated around its largest cities, including Mumbai and New Delhi, but cases have been increasing in some of the poorest eastern states as migrant workers who lost jobs in the cities return to their native villages.

-Pakistan on Friday reported 57 deaths, its highest single-day increase since the outbreak began.
+Pakistan reported 57 deaths, its highest single-day increase since the outbreak began.
 That increased the overall death toll to more than 1,300 while the number of confirmed cases rose to over 64,000.

-In the Philippines, President Rodrigo Duterte decided to ease a lockdown in the capital to a more relaxed quarantine on Monday after more than two months of strictures enforced by the police and military.
-Infections spiked in Manila recently, and Duterte warned that the pandemic is not over.
+Russia again reported the highest daily spike in coronavirus deaths, with health officials registering 232 in the last 24 hours, bringing the country’s total to 4,374 — considered by experts a significant under count for a country where confirmed cases exceed 387,000.

+Israel’s Health Ministry, meanwhile, warned people not to “slip into complacency” after recording a spike in new cases, with outbreaks linked to schools, which recently reopened.

-South Africa says it has a backlog of nearly 100,000 unprocessed tests for the coronavirus, a striking example of the painful shortage of testing kits and reagents across Africa as cases steadily rise.
+South Africa says it has a backlog of nearly 100,000 unprocessed tests for the coronavirus, a striking example of the painful shortage of testing materials across Africa as cases steadily rise.

-The widespread shortages, especially in testing materials, have jolted African authorities into facing uncomfortable truths: Richer countries are elbowing them out and they need homegrown solutions to the shortages.

-“We have to have Made in Africa products,” the director of the Africa Centers for Disease Control and Prevention, John Nkengasong, told reporters Thursday.
-“We cannot keep importing basic things.”

-In the U.S., where the death toll is the highest in the world and has surpassed 101,000, there were some encouraging signs in the economic data.
+In the U.S., where the death toll is the world's highest, surpassing 101,000, there were some encouraging signs in the economic data.

 But the number of U.S. workers filing for unemployment benefits is still extraordinarily high by historical standards, and that suggests businesses are failing or permanently downsizing, not just laying off people until the crisis can pass, economists warn.